FAQs on Sexual Safety in Sports

 No one wants to believe that someone they know, someone they like, someone who is great with children, someone who has a great job or a wonderful family could also be someone who sexually abuses or is sexually inappropriate with children.
 And, people who sexually abuse children often are very aware that they need to create a sense of safety and trust with the people around them so any thoughts or concerns they might have almost get dismissed before we allow ourselves to entertain our concerns.
 We have to allow ourselves to consider the possibility.

-Sometimes people think everyone who sexually abuses a child is a pedophilei, defined as someone whose primary sexual attraction is to children.
+Sometimes people think everyone who sexually abuses a child is a pedophile, defined as someone whose primary sexual attraction is to children.
 So if someone is married or has relationships with other adults, we may think that means they would not sexually abuse a child.
 Yet, some people who abuse children have adult sexual relationships and are not solely, or even mainly, sexually interested in children.
 Sometimes they turn to children in times of stress or when they are having difficulties.

 We need to acknowledge that someone’s private behavior may be very different from their public behavior.
 We also need to acknowledge that we can’t tell what someone’s intent is, we can only pay attention to and respond to behaviors we can see.
-At Stop It Now! we encourage parents to get comfortable proactively setting boundariesi with all adults who spend time with their children.
+At Stop It Now! we encourage parents to get comfortable proactively setting boundaries with all adults who spend time with their children.

 If a coach seems to be spending a lot of one on one time with our child, we need to say “I’m not comfortable with you spending so much time with Ali.”
-This doesn’t mean we’re accusing them of anything, it means we’re being clear on what our boundariesi are and what is okay and not okay with our child.
+This doesn’t mean we’re accusing them of anything, it means we’re being clear on what our boundaries are and what is okay and not okay with our child.

 Unfortunately, as a culture we are not very comfortable speaking up to other adults.
 It is much easier to talk with our children.
-We need to recognize that we leave children vulnerable when we expect them to set boundariesi and limits that we’re not comfortable with as adults.
+We need to recognize that we leave children vulnerable when we expect them to set boundaries and limits that we’re not comfortable with as adults.

 - Behaviors to Watch for When Adults are with Children